aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/compare/_index.md

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to learn how to compare Word documents using cURL or Postman
+### How to compare Word documents using cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: